zamanianlab/ZamanianLabDocs/docs/comp_conda.md

 ## Zamanian Lab Environments

 Whenever we begin a new analysis that will include Python scripts, it is the developer's responsibility to build a conda environment that is suitable for those scripts.
 Instructions for creating this environment should be included in the README file on the mainpage of the GitHub repo.
-See my
+See Nic's
 [BrugiaMotilityAnalysis](https://github.com/zamanianlab/BrugiaMotilityAnalysis)
 repo as an example.